 The ramifications of the government’s battle with TicTok are becoming clearer, Joe Biden’s campaign wants people know the president is funny.
 To prove it, examples of his hilarities were posted almost daily to his TicTok page.
 One video, peppered with fire emojis, shows him cracking joke about Donald Trump.
 Viewers have their own gag, ”isn’t him want to ban this app.”

 The government says it is not banning this app, but gives it an ultimatum: sells to an non-Chinese owner by January or shutdown.
 It deems TicTok, a foreign app owned by ByteDance, a Chinese company, to be controlled by a foreign adversary and a national security threat.
 Politicians excused of China using this app to steal America’s data and spread propaganda.
-TicTok denied these charges, so as its users, the divestment is simply not possible, the Congress man says singling out and banning TicTok, in violation of the first amendment rights and its 170m America’s users, imposing restrictions on speech in favor of national security is extraordinary high bar， says ____, the government needs concrete evidence that TicTok poses an imminent and serious national threat, something that ___ and others argued that the government has not provided. were briefTicTok’s threat and risks in private , The disputes will probably on the supreme court, in the meantime, the ramifications of the TicTok tussle are becoming clearer, and they are well beyond TicTok.
+TicTok denied these charges, so as its users, the divestment is simply not possible, the Congress man says singling out and banning TicTok, in violation of the first amendment rights and its 170m America’s users, imposing restrictions on speech in favor of national security is extraordinary high bar， says ____, the government needs concrete evidence that TicTok poses an imminent and serious national threat, something that ___ and others argued that the government has not provided.
+Lawmakers were brief on TicTok’s threat and risks in private , but little had been public.
+The disputes will probably on the supreme court, in the meantime, the ramifications of the TicTok tussle are becoming clearer, and they are well beyond TicTok.
 A platform that has 1 million active users monthly, at least 20% owned by foreign ___ based in one of the four adversary countries– China, North Korea, Iran and Russia could be targeted. ___ Congress man and one of the bill’s cosponsor says, this brings social media up to date with the foreign ownership limits on other media.

 Some worry the scope of the law is too broad, video game and other messaging services are potentially in the line of fire.
 The government could widen the definition of adversary countries, says _____, many expect other countries to cite America’s move against TicTok as justification for targeting foreign apps they disagree with, potentially further fragmenting the global internet.
 Shutting TicTok would be a gift to the authoritarians around the world, warns ____.